 First, grab up to three friends, who, alongside you, assume the role of officers of the Federation, determining the fate of your ship and crew with every fateful decision – it’s a game that thrives in a crisis.
 You and your intrepid space-bound band will boldly go to the largely unknown sector called The Trench to assess its potential as a new Vulcan homeworld.

+As our Elite: Dangerous review says, this is a game about space.
 If you only ever play one game in VR, make it Elite Dangerous: it is simply one of the best space games you can strap to your skull.
-Its scale is difficult to comprehend, offering a 1:1 replica Milky Way galaxy.
-A galaxy unblemished by load times and populated by human players with their own allegiances, agendas, and minute-to-minute missions.
+Its scale is challenging to comprehend, offering a 1:1 replica Milky Way galaxy.
+A galaxy unblemished by load times and populated by human players with allegiances, agendas, and minute-to-minute missions.
 If you need a head start, check out our Elite Dangerous guide.

-However varied or complex the action gets, your position is always at a fixed point, which helps stamp out any potential for motion sickness.
+However varied or complex the action gets, your position is always fixed, which helps stamp out any potential for motion sickness.
 You can roll, pitch, and flail about haplessly (the latter happening frequently, we find) during extended play sessions at the mercy of Frontier’s Newtonian flight model without the queasiness sets in.

 That is crucial to maintaining Elite Dangerous’s appeal as a long-form game.
 The Cambridge studio has been among the most forward-thinking regarding VR support, and you can tell with every second you spend in the cockpit.

 Not only is Assetto Corsa an exquisite racer, but it is also one of the best VR games on PC, thanks to the rock-solid underpinning physics model, comely visuals, and fan-requested features.
-The latter means, naturally, that it is possible to play Assetto Corsa in VR.
-It supports the Oculus Rift natively, so is no need to stalk the darker corners of the internet in search of a mod or middleware program.
+The latter means that it is possible to play Assetto Corsa in VR.
+In addition, it supports the Oculus Rift natively, so is no need to stalk the darker corners of the internet in search of a mod or middleware program.

-Conceptually, racing a sports car is one of the few time-honoured videogame staples crying out for VR adaptation.
-Third-person shooters need a serious rethink to function as VR games, but the likes of Assetto Corsa thrive with a fixed camera point and the ability to look into mirrors, at apexes, or towards opponents.
-It’s also made with lasers, apparently.
+Conceptually, racing a sports car is one of the few time-honored videogame staples crying out for VR adaptation.
+Third-person shooters need a severe redesign to function well as VR games.
+But the likes of Assetto Corsa take only a few changes with its fixed camera point and the ability to look into mirrors, at apexes, or towards opponents.
+It’s also apparently made with lasers.

 If you want to take the idea of being in another place to the extreme, No Limits 2 is for you.
 Creator Ole Lange’s roller coaster simulation game is a testament to the psychosomatic powers only the best VR games can provide; your legs feel weak as you hurtle down impossibly steep drops as if they are subject to physical forces.
 The same goes for your poor stomach as you make your way through corkscrews – as far as your body’s concerned, you are on that coaster.

 And, yet, No Limits 2 is not the jamboree of stomach-emptying motion sickness that it might have been.
-The fixed point camera helps, and it is clear that developing the game specifically for VR minimises the potential for vomiting.
-A remarkable feat, given the subject matter.
+The fixed point camera helps, and it is clear that developing the game specifically for VR minimizes the potential for vomiting – a remarkable feat, given the subject matter.
 With a reasonably advanced designing tool and more types of coasters than you ever knew existed, No Limits 2 is the only game you need to visit if you want the simulated theme park experience.

-When the creators of Genital Jousting and Broforce make a VR title, you can probably assume that it will be an exceptionally silly fighting game.
+When the creators of Genital Jousting and Broforce make a VR title, you can probably assume it will be a ridiculous fighting game.
 Gorn is a violent first-person combat game where you play a muscled warrior whose only aim is to beat the eyes out of other muscly warriors.
 Yep.
 The eyes.

 This single-player adventure game has you directly affect the world to help Quill stop the ruthless rule of the Arcane.
-As a benevolent avatar, you’ll need to work with the largely autonomous Quill to fight against monsters, solve puzzles, and explore strange new places.
+As a benevolent avatar, you must work with the largely autonomous Quill to fight against monsters, solve puzzles, and explore strange new places.

-If you’ve not played the original Moss, we recommend that you do that before this one, as it takes place directly after the first game’s events.
+If you’ve not played the original Moss, we recommend doing that before this one, as it takes place directly after the first game’s events.
 Both games are utterly charming fairy tales full of charm and whimsy, making a perfect case for how VR works well with a third-person platformer.

 Gaming and masochism go hand in hand – look at games like Dark Souls – few genres display this more prominently than the roguelike.
-In Death is a VR roguelike that solely aims to kill you every time you play it.
+In Death is a VR roguelike with the sole aim of killing you every time you play it.

 You control an archer making your way through armies of adversaries armed only with a bow and a shield.
-The maps and enemies you’ll face are procedurally-generated, ensuring each run feels like a bespoke experience, and stepping into a fresh level with each new life is particularly impressive in VR.
-In Death is crushingly difficult and can get pretty frustrating at times, so don’t expect to waltz through this without putting some serious practice in.
+The maps and enemies you’ll face are procedurally generated, ensuring each run feels like a bespoke experience.
+Stepping into a fresh level with each new life is particularly impressive in VR.
+In Death is crushingly difficult and can get frustrating sometimes, so don’t expect to waltz through this without serious practice.
 Thankfully, firing the bow feels so good that the moment-to-moment gameplay keeps you going after countless deaths.

 Bonelab is the sequel to Boneworks, a highly experimental VR game that uses physics and action sequences to let players enjoy an experience like no other.
 You’ll fire guns at enemies, ride minecarts or go-karts, swing across ropes, and fling enemies using your special powers.
 As you complete each trial, you uncover more of the mystery behind MythOS city and the exact purpose of this underground lab’s tests.